Last Updated on

 Antalya, on the Turkish Riviera is a sought after destination known for its gorgeous climate, balmy beaches and many relaxing resorts.
+There are many things to do in Turkey, and visiting Antalya is one of them!
 The turquoise waters around the region are particularly loved by travellers.
 Try out one of the following activities and you’ll be sure to end the day with a smile on your face!

 River Rafting in Koprucay National Park

 Against the dizzying backdrop of the Taurus mountains, join a whirlwind rafting adventure through gorges, rapids and cyprus trees on this full day adventure.
 A fast and exciting way to see the Turkish countryside, river rafting is not for the faint of heart.
 Never rafted before?
 Don’t worry – with the help of an expert guide, you’ll learn the skills needed to master the river in no time.
 Initial training completed, you’ll set off down the river on a spectacular adventure.
 If you plan on doing this during your holiday, make sure to bring the right clothing (a pair of shoes that you don’t mind getting wet as well as a change of clothes)..
 Top tip: leave your camera and smartphone at home.
 You won’t have much time to take photos and you wouldn’t want to lose any precious gadgets in the river.